kritsel/tado-openapispec-v2/README.md

-# About this tado openapi spec
+# About the tado OpenAPI specification

-This is a community developed openapi spec for the tado API v2 as available on https://my.tado.com/api/v2.
+This is a community developed OpenAPI specification for the **tado API v2** as available on https://my.tado.com/api/v2.
 It is based on the experiences of private persons who are experimenting with the API to create their own solutions.